peponi-paradise/C-Sharp/Coding convention/C# coding convention.md

     - Try to avoid abbreviation : If it is well-known word, consider to use but present it as Capital.
         - ex : `TCP`, `HTTP`, `UDP`...
         - ex : Use `MultiThreadExtension` than `MTE`
-    - Do not use redundant meanings in names : Using them is meaningless.
+    - _Don't use_ redundant meanings in names : Using them is meaningless.
         - ex
             ```cs
             enum MyTypesEnum { }